microchip-pic-avr-examples/avr64dd32-room-temp-sensor-mplab-mcc/README.md

 ### Hardware Setup

 Connect the IR Thermo 3 Click to any of the slots on the Curiosity Nano Base Board.
-Operating voltage was set at 3.3V.
+The operating voltage of the Click was set at 3.3V.

 ### I/O Usage